 Belgian wages are in fact often linked automatically to inflation, via the indexation mechanism.
 The coronavirus also plays a role, with people who have left the hotel and restaurant sector to find a job in another sector and where they are often better paid.
 The differentiated evolution of inflation, which is much more contained in France and Germany than in Belgium and the Netherlands, is mainly due to rising energy prices, it is explained within the CEC.

-The Council is therefore concerned about the influence that the divergent evolution of inflation between these different countries will have on the respective evolution of wages.
+The Council is therefore concerned regarding the influence that the divergent evolution of inflation between these different countries will have on the respective evolution of wages.
 The EAC regularly maps the differences in wage developments between Belgium and its three neighbouring countries.

 Ideally, wage costs should generally follow the same trend.
 If they increase much faster in Belgium than in neighbouring countries, the competitiveness of the economy is in danger of greatly decreasing.
 And this can have a negative impact on the employment rate.